-Mayonnaise is one of those food items that I have a dislike/hate relationship with.
-Over the years, I’ve hoped it would change but it hasn’t.
+Mayonnaise is one of those food items that I have a conflicted relationship with.
 The smell of a knife having been used to spread mayo and left in the kitchen sink makes my stomach turn.
-I can’t stand the way it makes bread all spongy or the sight of oozy white stuff in tuna or chicken salad*.
+I can’t stand the way it makes bread all spongy or the sight of oozy white stuff in tuna or chicken salad.
 Mayo on fries, don’t even get me started on how repulsive that is to me.

 “Sure, I have,” she said.

-“arghh, I can’t get it to work,” I responded.
+“Arghh, I can’t get it to work,” I replied.

 “Did you use an egg yolk?”